nextgis/docs_toolbox/source/quadro.rst

    :align: center
    :width: 16cm

    An example of the results

+**Try it out using our sample:**

+Download `input dataset <https://nextgis.ru/data/toolbox/quadro/quadro_inputs.zip>`_ to test the instrument.
+Step-by-step instructions included.

+Get the `output <https://nextgis.ru/data/toolbox/quadro/quadro_outputs.zip>`_ to additionally check the results.